gkhaburzaniya/pyscript-docs/docs/user-guide/first-steps.md

     completely aligns with our own, as does its default behaviour.

-    By referencing a separate Python source file via the `src` attribute, your code is just a regular Python file your code editor will understand.
+    By referencing a separate Python source file via the `src` attribute, your code is a regular Python file your code editor will understand.
 Python code embedded within a `<script>` tag in an HTML file won't benefit from the advantages code editors bring: syntax highlighting, code analysis, language-based contextual awareness and perhaps even an AI co-pilot.